ameliaemahizer/OnlineBookSubscription/README.md

 ake5280 - Amelia Emahizer: <br>

 - **30%:** Created ReviewView and PostReviewView.
 Wrote the code for users to view various book reviews.
 Wrote code for book reviews to add a new review for a book.
+Helped to fix the discussion board and shopping cart code.
+Updated database with any changes we needed.

 ajf6238 - Aidan Fitz: <br>